 - Nausea and Vomiting: if you experience any nausea or vomiting after your surgery, do not take oral medicine.
 After at least one hour, sip drinks that can calm your stomach, such as Coke, ginger ale, or mild tea.
 Once the nausea dissipates and the vomiting stops, try nibbling on solid foods and take any prescribed medicine.

-If you have any questions or concerns about how to care for your mouth after your wisdom teeth removal, we invite you to contact our office.
+If you have any questions or concerns about how to care for your mouth after your wisdom teeth removal in Warwick, Rhode Island, or North Attleboro, Massachusetts, we invite you to contact our office.
 We are here to help you!